-You’re finally ready to make the most of your outdoor space by adding a deck or patio to your home — congratulations!
+So you’ve decided you want to bring life back outside by adding a deck or patio to your home — congratulations!
 You’re going to have so much extra space to create new memories.
 But now comes the tricky part: choosing between a deck vs. patio.

 That’s why we’ve broken down each aspect to help you choose which option is right for your family.

-We’ll cover the differences between a deck and a patio and take you through each of the deciding factors, from cost to climate and everything in-between.
+We’ll cover the differences between a deck vs. patio (turns out they’re not the same, after all) and take you through each of the deciding factors to consider from cost to climate and everything in-between.

 Let’s dive in!